Coastal Home Insurance: Higher Costs, Wind Deductibles & Requirements

 Find your best options in less than 2 minutes

-Reducing Costs: Wind Mitigation, Fortified Construction & Coverage Options
+Reducing Costs: Wind Mitigation, FORTIFIED & Coverage Options

 Wind Mitigation Inspections

-A wind mitigation inspection is a professional evaluation of your home's structural features — roof covering, roof deck attachment, roof-to-wall connections, window and door protection, and overall construction — to assess how well it resists high winds.
+A wind mitigation inspection is a professional evaluation of your home's roof covering, roof deck attachment, roof-to-wall connections, opening protection, and overall construction.
 The resulting report is submitted to your insurer to qualify for windstorm premium credits.
+In Florida, statute 627.0629 requires carriers to reduce the windstorm portion of your premium for verified features, and full mitigation packages can cut the hurricane/wind portion of your premium by up to 88% to 90% in the most favorable cases.

 Features that typically earn credits include: